liambarness/swell-tracker-next/README.md

 ## Installation
 Prerequisites: Node.js, pnpm

-1. Clone the repository locally
+1. Clone the repository locally.
-2. Cd into the main directory of the app
+2. Cd into the main directory of the app.
-3. Run `pnpm i` to install dependencies
+3. Run `pnpm i` to install dependencies.
 4. Run `npm run dev` to start the development server.
 5. Navigate to [https://localhost:3000/](https://localhost:300/) to view the application!